 Outhaul: Slightly less than one-hand's length (4”-5”) from center of boom.
-Marks on the boom for the becket block help make this setting consistent
+Marks on the boom for the becket block help make this setting consistent.

 Vang: Tighten the vang in relation to the power in the sail plan: If overpowered, have enough vang on to prevent the mainsheet from going up when you ease the mainsheet.
-If not overpowered, have it snug to taught
+If not overpowered, have it snug to taught (not overly tight).

-Mainsheet: Mainsheet traveler is mid –to-leeward.
-Sheet for leech tension, and mast bend.
-This is the most efficient form of the sail.
-Easing the mainsheet will add more power unless you have sufficient boom vang on Your draft position will be at 50% or slightly more.
+Mainsheet: Mainsheet traveler is initially on leeward end of traveler rail.
+Use mainsheet to set the leech tension.
+Then move the traveler towards the midline to pull the boom in towards the leeward corner of the transom.
+This is the most efficient sequence for developing optimum form/shape of the sail.
+Easing the mainsheet will add more power unless you have sufficient boom vang on.
+The draft of the upper part of the sail (at first batten below full-length batten)Your draft position will be at 50% or slightly more.

+Draft (curvature) of upper part of sail: Picture the draft of the sail at the first batten/sail seam – imagine the draft is balanced – 50%:50% on either side of the mid-point of the draft of the sail.
+In medium wind (air pressure) the draft of the sail will tend to move slightly back to the leech (55:45).
+Tighten the Cunningham to move the draft forward (45:55).
+This will help to depower the upper part of the sail.
+If more depowering is needed, tighten the Cunningham a little more.
+Drop the traveler to the leeward end, use the mainsheet to tighten the leech, then pull the traveler back up to the midline/to windward to pull the boom back to the leeward corner of the transom.
+Watch the telltales to guide you regarding achieving good airflow over the sail in the decreased draft state (due to tighter foot via Outhaul, and decreased draft at top of sail).

 Body weight

-Upwind: Body location should be at or slightly behind the traveler and your weight should be hiking out to keep the boat flat. from feet in hiking strap, 4" to 6" aft of the mainsheet blocks
+Upwind: Body location should be at the widest point of the boat (at/slightly behind the traveler).
+You should be in a hiking position, legs near straight - to keep the boat flat (adjust the length of the hiking straps to enable near-straight legged hiking.
+Adjust the horizontal position of the hiking straps according to leg length).

-Reaching: Body angled back from feet 45 degrees, move completely back as you start planing
+Reaching: Body angled back from feet (~45 degrees), move further aft (back) as you start planning.

-Downwind: Straddle the centerboard until planing, then move aft as necessary
+Downwind: Straddle the centerboard until planing, then move aft as necessary (to improve stability).

-Heavy Air (18 to 30 knots)
+Heavy Air (18 to 30 knots):